 People find themselves in these situations every day.
 Negligence is all too common, and injuries are a fact of life.

-Fortunately, in addition to our services – which are available without any upfront costs (we only get paid if you do) – Skagit County and The City of Mount Vernon offer a number of resources for accident victims.
-Consider the following:
+Fortunately, in addition to our services – which are available without any upfront costs (we only get paid if you do) – Skagit County and The City of Mount Vernon offer many resources for accident victims.

 Injuries might not be obvious right away.
 It is always a good idea to see a doctor after any kind of accident.
 A medical professional can identify latent health-related issues, and a documented doctor’s visit is often helpful if litigation becomes necessary down the road.

 If your injuries do not seem urgent, it may be okay to visit your primary care provider in the near future.
 Otherwise, seek emergency medical attention from Skagit Valley Hospital or a nearby Emergency Department.

 For many clients, one of the biggest challenges is simply grappling with the sense of loss that accompanies serious injuries or a death in the family.
 We’ve dealt with truly heartbreaking cases here.
 That’s why we emphasize compassion, sensitivity, and respect in all of our client interactions.

 You might also consider professional counseling services.
 This link will help you access psychological or psychiatric care in the Mount Vernon area.

 Busy traffic or inclement weather can significantly increase the risk of collision on Washington roadways.
 We urge drivers and pedestrians to evaluate current and projected conditions before hitting the road.
 Fortunately, the State of Washington offers several invaluable resources:

 - Washington State Department of Transportation’s official highway weather updates;

 - Washington State Department of Transportation’s traffic website; and The Washington 511 phone system.